sts10/compound-passphrase-list-safety-checker-simple/readme.markdown

 The aim of the tool is to  is to remove the fewest number of these bad words to make the list compound-safe (see the `find_words_to_remove` function).
 When I ran it on the 1Password wordlist, I got 498 words back, which I dumped in to `scrap-lists-of-compound-words-and-components/words_to_remove_from_agile_list.txt`.

-Then the `make_clean_list` function removes these 498 words, giving us the list found in `word_lists/agile_words.txt.compound-safe`, a list of 17,830 words compound-safe words.
+Then the `make_clean_list` function removes these 498 words, giving us the list found in `word_lists/agile_words.txt.compound-safe`, a list of 17,830 words safe from compoundings (as decribed above).

 Now, we should note that reducing the length of the list from 18,328 words to 17,830 has a cost.
 Given 1Password's current list of 18,328 words, when a user adds one of these words to their passphrase, they're adding about 14.162 bits of entropy to their passphrase.
 Using the shortened, compound-safe 17,830 word list, each randomly generated word would add about 14.122 bits to the passphrase.
-Of course, Agile Bits/1Password could replace the 498 words while keeping the list compound-safe.
+Of course, Agile Bits/1Password could replace the 498 words while keeping the list free of compounding pairs.

+**Note: The Agile word list is not safe from problematic overlaps -- far from it.
+Even the 17,830-word list this script produces is not safe from problematic overlaps, so do NOT use it to generate passphrases without punctuation between words.**

 ## Known issues

-See: Venn diagram problem described above
+See: problematic overlap problem described above

 ## A caveat